-Our “Keto Box’ has been put together to cater to anyone following the Ketogenic Diet and contains only 36g of total carbohydrate.
+Our “Keto Box’ has been put together to cater to anyone following the Ketogenic Diet.
 (Comfortably feeds two carnivores for 5 nights)

 400g Scotch Fillet (AKA Ribeye) Steaks (2 x 200g)